 Students must honor internship facility policies for testing and vaccination requirement.
-Students may submit a request for medical or religious exemption, which may or may not be accepted by clinical site management.
+Students may submit a request for medical or religious exemption to their internship site for consideration.
+The decision of the internship site is final.

 8.3 Changes in Health Status